bozburak/bozburak/README.md

 ### Hi there!
 Welcome to my profile 👋

 I'm Burak.
-I live in Izmir, Turkey.
+I live in Turkey.

 <!--
 **bozburak/bozburak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.